kaby76/AntlrVSIX/README.md

 * "Replace symbol": AntlrVSIX can rename the defining and applied occurrences of a symbol.
 Right-click on a symbol, and choose "Rename Antlr symbol" in the pop-up menu.
-A pop-up will display requesting the new name.
-After hitting OK, the extension will replace all occurrences with the new name.
+In the pop-up modal dialog box, enter the new name, then click "OK".
 You must manually save the files to make the changes permanent.

 * Open all the grammar files in Visual Studio you wish to search, or add the grammar files to a project/solution.
 AntlrVSIX will go through all files, parse, and record the occurrences of every symbol.

+* No advertisements will ever be displayed using this extension.

 ## Caveats: